bitcoincleanup/bitcoincleanup.github.io/_posts/2022-09-22-sec-chairman-securities.md

 subtitle: Possibility of Ethereum being regulated as a security
 ---

-# SEC's Gensler says PoS cryptos might be classifed as securities

 ![](https://i.imgur.com/ccBtiAl.jpg)

 Gary Gensler, the SEC Chairman, has recently hinted that the SEC might classify proof-of-stake cryptocurrencies as securities.
 Up until now, they ware generally accepted with the commodities classification.